taylornoj/portfolio/README.md

 https://taylornoj.github.io/portfolio/

+***

-For my first portfolio, I decided to use a template.
+For my first portfolio, I decided to use a template from https://paytonjewell.dev / https://github.com/paytonjewell

 I have modified a few pieces to suit my particular needs and design preference.